VPAT - MacOS App Accessibility Conformance Report

 Partially Supports

-Images on the app contain relevant alternative text.
+Images on the app mostly contain relevant alternative text.

 Exceptions include: